-evolution of the succession model strengthened our capacity to identify potential successors for leadership positions and formally establish our Talent Fests, spaces that aim to promote our key talent in all cement, concrete and energy, business units, as well as at the senior management level in the corporate center.
+evolution of the succession model The strengthened our capacity to identify potential successors for leadership positions and formally establish our Talent Fests, spaces that aim to promote our key talent in all cement, concrete and energy, business units, as well as at the senior management level in the corporate center.

-The implementation of the objectives and key results (OKR) methodology helped establish, monitor, and assess objectives, while integrating individual, financial, and non-financial targets aligned with the Group's strategy.
+We designed the Corporate Roadmap towards decarbonization by 2050, including the energy and concrete sectors, with 2030 targets of 224 g CO2/ kWh for energy and a 7.0% reduction of t/CO2eq in concrete.
+In 2024, as part of our cement roadmap, we reached 600 kg CO,eq/t of cementitious The implementation of the objectives and key results (OKR) methodology helped establish, monitor, and assess objectives, while integrating individual, financial, and non-financial targets aligned with the Group's strategy.